WFU-HPC/deac-docs/source/cluster-sla.rst

 Multi-type Contribution Example
 -------------------------------

 A newly hired researcher in the Engineering Department (aka "*Internal*" Users) wishes to heavily utilize the DEAC Cluster in their 2nd year at Wake Forest.
 While the School of Engineering is part of the WFU Undergraduate College, and default level access to DEAC resources and the HPC Team is free; they wish to contribute to DEAC knowing their storage footprint will increase, and they also desire a higher priority for an increased workload after their second year.
-Starting their 2nd year, they expect to consume 1 million core hours over the next three years, and require 5TB of storage.
+Starting their 2nd year, they expect to use a small GPU workload to train models, and then move on to consume 1 million core hours over the next three years, and require 5TB of storage.

-* The amount required to cover this request is 1,594,175 SUs.
+* The amount required to cover this request is 1,609,874 SUs.

     * 5TB x 36 Months = 180 Storage SSUs
-    * 180 Storage SSUs x $34.00 Storage SSU Applied Rate = $6,120.00
+    * 180 Storage SSUs x $34.00 Storage SSU Applied Internal Rate = $6,120.00
+    * 20 x 2 GPU jobs x 25 hours = 1000 GPU SSUs
+    * 1000 GPU SSUs x $0.1617 GPU SSU Applied Internal Rate = $161.70
-    * 1 million Compute SSUs x $0.0103 Compute SSU Applied Rate = $10,300.00
+    * 1 million Compute SSUs x $0.0103 Compute SSU Applied Internal Rate = $10,300.00
-    * $16,420 SSU Total / Applicable Compute SSU rate ($0.0103) = 1,594,175 SUs
+    * $16,581.70 SSU Total Cost / Applicable Compute SSU internal rate ($0.0103) = 1,609,874 SUs

-* Total cost is $16,420.00, which can be paid up front using available start-up funds.
+* Total cost is $16,581.70, which can be paid up front using available start-up funds.

 .. #############################################################################